jaeho-min/operational-resilience-lab/project-003-power-continuity/README.md

-# Project 003 - Multi-Source Power Continuity
+# Project 003 - Multi-Source Power Continuity(In Progress)

 The solar input reached 376 W in my saved readings.
 The full backup-power chain is still untested.